A few words from

 Hadeel Asaad

-Secretary of Curriculum Section
+Head of Preschool Section

-Head of Vocational Section
+Head of Curriculum Section

-Head of Pre-School Section
+Head of School Section

-Ghadeer Al Marie
+Ghadeer Marie

 Executive Secretary